 The Stress Remedy Programs include diet plans to help you avoid the foods that disrupt your microbiota and eat the foods that support your microbiota.
 They also include support for sleep, exercise and recovery from stress.
 The 21-day program includes supplements to help heal digestion and leaky gut, including digestive enzymes and the highest-quality probiotics.
 Check out those supplements here.

 If you’d like my help to address your microbiota-gut-brain axis, please reach out and schedule a one-on-one consultation.
 We can then determine which tests are needed for your case and whether one of my specially developed consultation packages meets your needs.
+You might also consider what I refer to as the Leaky Gut and Digestive Solutions Package for a comprehensive approach to healing your digestion.

 A Patient Story…